zmalone/chef-web-docs/source/manage-a-web-app/ubuntu/configure-the-database/4/_index.md

 No resource type exists that can execute a SQL script.
 That's why we use the `execute` resource.
 The `execute` resource enables you to run any arbitrary command.

-But remember that Chef takes a test and repair approach to how it keeps your servers in line with your policy.
+Remember that Chef takes a test and repair approach to how it keeps your servers in line with your policy.
 Therefore, you want to be able to run your cookbook as many times as you like and only update the system when necessary.

 The `not_if` attribute is an example of a [guard](https://docs.chef.io/resource_common.html#guards).
 A guard enables you to execute a resource based on a condition.
 In our case, we don't want to run the script if the `customers` table already exists.